johnhtml/server/README.md

   <img src="https://user-images.githubusercontent.com/50509447/172481220-92dd3f61-6ae4-424d-a835-c5e43abc1a05.png" alt="Sublime's custom image"/>
 </p>

-In other hand, the GET, PUT, POST and DELETE requests are connected to the following frontEnd Angular user interface.
+In the other hand, the GET, PUT, POST and DELETE requests are connected to the following frontEnd Angular user interface.
 (This Angular code can be found at https://github.com/johnhtml/serverapp)

 <p align="center">